-This graveyard was opened during the Civil War to bury the contrabands (escaped slaves) and freedmen who were fleeing to Alexandria, a Union-occupied city, on the northern boundary of the Confederacy.
-Around 1,700 African Americans were laid to rest within its grounds.
+This graveyard was opened during the Civil War to bury the contrabands (people who had escaped slavery) and freedmen who were fleeing to Alexandria, a Union-occupied city, on the northern boundary of the Confederacy.
+Around 1,700 Black Americans were laid to rest within its grounds.

-Though the last recorded burial took place in 1869, African Americans continued to use it for unofficial burials.
+Though the last recorded burial took place in 1869, unofficial burials continued.
 But its location and purpose were soon all but forgotten by the city.
 Mention of the cemetery disappeared from maps by the 1940s.
 The land was sold and resold, and finally a gas station and office building were constructed on the site.

 In 1987, mention of the graveyard was rediscovered in old papers.
 Decades later, the buildings were razed and the site once again became a hallowed place and memorial, though only about one third of the graves remained intact.